Washington & Jefferson College: Greek life

-With 43% of women and 40% of men of the student body participating in Greek life, fraternities and sororities play a significant role in student life at W&J. The Princeton Review named Washington & Jefferson College 12th on their 2010 list of "Major Frat and Sorority Scene" in the United States.
-As of 2022, the Office of Fraternity & Sorority Life recognized 4 fraternities, Alpha Tau Omega, Beta Theta Pi, Delta Tau Delta, and Phi Kappa Psi, and four sororities, Delta Gamma, Kappa Alpha Theta, Kappa Kappa Gamma, and Pi Beta Phi.
-The fraternities are governed by a local Interfraternal Council and the sororities are governed by a local Panhellenic Council, while the Greek Judiciary manages broad policy violations at the chapter-level.
-All Greek organizations occupy College-owned houses on Chestnut Street on campus.
-All members of fraternities and sororities must pay the $100 "Greek Membership Fee", a levy designed to fund leadership seminars and other educational events for Greeks.
+43% of women and 40% of men of the student body participating in Greek life.
+The Princeton Review named Washington & Jefferson College 12th on their 2010 list of "Major Frat and Sorority Scene" in the United States.
+As of 2022, there were four fraternities and four sororities.
+All Greek organizations occupy college-owned houses on Chestnut Street.

 Two national fraternities were founded at Jefferson College, Phi Gamma Delta in 1848 and Phi Kappa Psi in 1852.
-Together, they are collectively known as the Jefferson Duo.
 A third fraternity was founded at Jefferson College, Kappa Phi Lambda, but it dissolved after a decade of existence amid a dispute between chapters.
 In 1874, a fourth fraternity was founded at W&J, the short-lived Phi Delta Kappa.
 The new fraternity grew to several chapters before falling apart in 1880.

 Athletics

 Intercollegiate

-W&J competes in 23 intercollegiate athletics at the National Collegiate Athletic Association (NCAA) Division III level.
+W&J competes in 26 varsity sports at the National Collegiate Athletic Association (NCAA) Division III level.
 As of the 2009–10 academic year, the Presidents have won more than 108 Presidents' Athletic Conference (PAC) championships, 40 students were selected as conference Most Valuable Player, more than 300 athletes were awarded First Team All-Conference recognition, 75 received All-American honors, and 25 achieved Academic All-American status.
 During the 2005–2006 season, 34 percent of the student body played varsity-level athletics.